BOARD OF DIRECTORS FOR THE LEGACY CHILDREN'S FOUNDATION

 Mark Bishop, Secretary

 Mark believes in the power of music.
 He has often been heard saying, “If it wasn’t for music, who knows where I’d be”.
 With over 20 years experience in the music industry, through teaching, touring, studio/live sound, sales and serving on the Board of Directors for Music NL, he has witnessed the power of music from every angle.
-A native Newfoundlander, Mark now calls Calgary home with his wife and 9-month-old son.
+A native Newfoundlander, Mark now calls Calgary home with his wife and two young children.
 Stepping outside his comfort zone in the music industry, he has pursued a career in financial services where he continues to build relationships and think creatively with the Risk Management department at ATB Financial.
 Outside of work, Mark is pursuing a degree in business management.
 Music has provided Mark with the drive and confidence needed to take on any challenge life has to offer.
 He truly believes that music has the power to change people’s lives which aligns closely with the philosophy and vision of Legacy.

 Lori has a BSW and for years worked in Children’s Services with the Alberta Government.
 Lori is presently the CEO of the Community Development Society that focuses on seniors and aging in place in rural communities.
 She has been extremely successful in creating an aging in place model that has generated much interest across Alberta and in particular rural communities in Southern Alberta.